 Generally a physical injury is required to make a mental injury compensable.
 The mental injuries must be related to the original physical injury.
-A new law now for first responders to claim mental injuries if they are exposed to extraordinary or unusual circumstances, not incidental to their normal employment
+A new law, however, now allows first responders to claim mental injuries if they are exposed to extraordinary or unusual circumstances, not incidental to their normal employment.

 If you are unsure whether or not your injury is covered by workers’ compensation laws, the best thing to do is have an attorney review your case to determine whether or not you qualify to file a workers’ compensation claim in Nebraska.